slipstream/SlipStreamWebUI/README.md

 To test the code on a SlipStream server (e.g. https://nuv.la/) running on a different machine, you'll need to start a browser with the XSS protections disabled.

-For Chrome on macOS, this can be done with:
+For **Chrome** on MacOS, this can be done with:

 ```
 $ open /Applications/Google\ Chrome.app \
        --args --disable-web-security --user-data-dir
 ```

+For **Safari**, first enable the "Develop" menu.
+Open the Safari preferences, click the "Advanced" tab, and then activate the "Show Develop menu in menu bar" option.
+Once the "Develop" menu is visible, choose the "Disable Cross-Origin Restrictions" option.

+There may be **FireFox** plugins that will allow you to disable the CORS protections.
+Easier solution is to use Chrome or Safari.

 ### Development
 The development environment requires [`lein`](https://leiningen.org).